MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/ForEach-Object.md

 Using `ForEach-Object -Parallel`:

-- The `ForEach-Object -Parallel` parameter set uses PowerShell's internal API to run each script block in a new runspace.
-This is significantly more overhead than running `ForEach-Object` normally with sequential processing.
+- `ForEach-Object -Parallel` runs each script block in a new runspace.
+The new runspaces create significantly more overhead than running `ForEach-Object` with sequential processing.
 It's important to use **Parallel** where the overhead of running in parallel is small compared to work the script block performs.
 For example:

   - Compute intensive scripts on multi-core machines
   - Scripts that spend time waiting for results or doing file operations